Learning Preconditioner for Conjugate Gradient PDE Solvers: Introduction

 \section{Introduction}

 The conjugate gradient (CG) algorithm is an efficient numerical method for solving large sparse linear systems.
-These systems often originate from solving partial differential equations (PDEs).
 CG iteratively reduces the residual error to solve the linear systems to a specified accuracy level and does not require the expensive computation of a full matrix inverse.

-A naive CG implementation suffers from a slow convergence rate for ill-conditioned matrices.
-Therefore, it is typically equipped with a \emph{preconditioner} that modulates the system matrix's condition number.
+CG is commonly applied to solve the underlying large sparse linear systems originating from discretized partial differential equations (PDEs), as PDEs generally lack analytical, closed-form solutions.
+Therefore, developing a high-quality linear solver is instrumental in solving numerical PDEs efficiently and effectively.